idm-oxford/climate-epidemics/README.md

 # climepi
-Python package for incorporating climate data into epidemiological models
+Python package for incorporating climate data into epidemiological models.